Decorative service page background

 Activities like swimming and water aerobics are fantastic options because the water supports your body weight, making it easier to move your joints through their full range of motion.
 A daily walk, gentle stretching, or tai chi can also be incredibly beneficial.
 A physical therapist can help you create a safe exercise plan tailored specifically to your needs and limitations.

-Simple Techniques to Manage Stress
+Simple Ways to Lower Your Stress

 Living with a chronic condition is stressful, and unfortunately, stress itself can trigger RA flare-ups by kicking your body’s inflammatory response into high gear.
 That’s why developing a toolkit for stress management is so important for your physical and emotional well-being.
 Finding healthy ways to cope with daily pressures can significantly improve your quality of life.